HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Mary Alice lives with her family in Woodstock, New York.

-Mary’s play, REVISITED, was performed from the second floor of a parking garage, and on the sidewalk for AJS III.
+Mary’s play, REVISITED, was performed from the second floor of a parking garage, and on the sidewalk for AJS III and SUCH AS WE was part of AJS VI.

 Lynda is honoured to be included as a part of the She Speaks' showcase of women writers.
 She is a member of ICWP.